astronomer/docs/learn/airflow-branch-operator.md

 In this guide, you'll learn how you can use `@task.branch` (BranchPythonOperator) and `@task.short_circuit` (ShortCircuitOperator), other available branching operators, and additional resources to implement conditional logic in your Airflow DAGs.

-:::tip Related content
+:::tip Other ways to learn:

-Other ways to learn:
+There are multiple resources for learning about this topic.
+See also:

 - Astronomer Academy: [Airflow: Branching](https://academy.astronomer.io/astro-runtime-branching) module.